Oneflow-Inc/oneflow-documentation/en/docs/cookies/torch2flow.md

-# Converting pre-trained model from PyTorch to OneFlow
+# Converting Pre-trained Model from PyTorch to OneFlow

 Since interfaces of OneFlow model and PyTorch model is compatible, you can convert a pre-trained model from PyTorch to OneFlow when you need to use a PyTorch pre-trained model.